 IVF success rates can be difficult to compare.
 In addition to variations in each patient’s age, overall health and infertility factor, treatment approaches may differ from clinic to clinic.

-Still, pregnancy rates among women who are 35 years and younger can serve as a benchmark for comparing the success rates of multiple clinics.
+Still, pregnancy rates among women and people with uteruses who are 35 years and younger can serve as a benchmark for comparing the success rates of multiple clinics.
 We can examine this by looking at the Centers for Disease Control and Prevention (CDC) Assisted Reproductive Technology reports by clinic.